HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/user_registry/cw_ldap.md

 The following table lists the fields that are unique to the LDAP configuration.
 You might be prompted for additional information about system or user IDs and passwords that you defined during the portal installation process.

+!!!important
-**Attention:** The Enable Federated Security option modifies the wimconfig.xml file.
+    The Enable Federated Security option modifies the wimconfig.xml file.
 Make a backup copy of this file before you run any of the configuration tasks.

 ```
 [wp\_profile\_root](../reference/wpsdirstr.md#wp_profile_root)/config/cells/CellName/wim/config/wimconfig.xml